Screech46/Screech46/README.md

 <h3 align="left">Leonardo <code>&lt;/Screech&gt;</code></h3>

 <p align="left">
   Hello I'm Leonardo, commonly referred to as Screech.
-I have been doing website design and development for 3 years now (since 2017, I am always keeping my designs up to date with the latest trends and adjusting them to fit the client better.
+I have been doing website design and development since 2017, I am always keeping my designs up to date with the latest trends and adjusting them to fit the client better.
 </p>

 <p align="left">